NI-Measurement-Plug-Ins/audio-adc-labview/docs/software-development.md

 - NI-DAQmx (2022 Q3 or higher)
 - NI-Digital Audio Acquisition and Generation Toolkit (2023 Q3 or higher)
-- NI-DCPower (2023 Q1 or version as recommended by Instrument Studio)
+- NI-DCPower (As recommended by InstrumentStudio, if SMUs are used for powering up the DUT)
 - LabVIEW Sound and Vibration Toolkit (2021 or higher)
 - LabVIEW Runtime Engine (2021 SP1 or higher)
 - LabVIEW 64-bit (2021 SP1 or higher)
-- InstrumentStudio (2023 Q3 or higher)
 - Measurement Link (2023 Q3 or higher)

 ## VIPM packages

-Install the following .vip files in the same order mentioned below
+Download and install the below packages in this [link](https://github.com/ni/measurementlink-labview/releases/tag/v1.0.1).

-- Grpc library
+- LabVIEW Grpc library - 1.0.0.1
-- Grpc servicer
+- LabVIEW Grpc servicer - 1.0.0.1

+Then, Download and install the below packages in this [link](https://github.com/ni/measurementlink-labview/releases/tag/v1.1.0.3).
-- Measurement link service
+- MeasurementLink service - 1.1.0.3
-- Measurement link generator
+- MeasurementLink generator - 1.1.0.3

-The files can be found at this [link](https://github.com/ni/measurementlink-labview/releases/tag/v1.0.1).

 ## Tested with:
 - Instrument Studio 2023 Q1